turingschool/front-end-curriculum/lessons/event-bubbling-and-delegation.md

 The anonymous function passed to `document.addEventListener()` takes an optional argument, which it assigns an `Event` object to.
 In the case of the click event we've been using as an example, this is a `MouseEvent`.
 You can visit [the MDN page for `Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) to explore the full list of supported event types.

-Each type of event supports a number of different properties. `MouseEvent`s contains information about the `x` and `y` coordinates where the mouse was clicked. `KeyboardEvent` has information about which key was pressed.
+Each type of event supports a number of different properties. `MouseEvent`s contain information about the `x` and `y` coordinates where the mouse was clicked. `KeyboardEvent` has information about which key was pressed.
 The `currentTarget` property on the `Event` object can be useful during the event bubbling phase.

 Let's make some changes to the code from earlier.
 Instead of logging a description of each element where an event was triggered, either by a click or through event bubbling, let's log the `target` of the event.